Topsoil Calculator

 | 50×50 ft | 6" | 46.30 yd³ | 50.93 yd³ |

 - Test your existing soil.
 A basic soil test (available at garden centers) tells you pH and nutrient levels.
-Amend existing soil before adding topsoil where possible — it's cheaper than replacing it.
+Amend existing soil before adding topsoil where possible, since that is cheaper than replacing it.

 - Remove debris and weeds.
 Clear the area of rocks, roots, and existing vegetation.
 Till or loosen compacted areas to at least 4 inches to help new topsoil blend with native soil.

 - Calculate and order.
 Use this calculator and add 10–15% for settling.
-Have it delivered as close to the project area as possible — topsoil is heavy to move by hand.
+Have it delivered as close to the project area as possible, because topsoil is heavy to move by hand.

 - Spread and grade.
 Distribute topsoil evenly with a rake.
 Work toward a slight slope away from foundations (6 inches per 10 feet) to direct drainage away from structures.